OWASP/docs/source/infrastructure/azure-backend.md

 The automation account hosts runbooks written in Python which are responsible for integrating and updating data amoungst the various systems supporting OWASP.
 These are all scheduled backend jobs that run nightly.

 ### Automation Account & Runbook Details
- Azure Resource Group: Staff-Administration
+ Azure Resource Group: Staff-Administration<br>
- Automation Account Name: OWASPAutomation
+ Automation Account Name: OWASPAutomation<br>
  Github Repo: https://github.com/OWASP-Foundation/Automations

 ## Automation Account